DataSQRL/datasqrl.github.io/docs/getting-started/comparison/overview.md

 ## Database

-Here is the deal: For simple data services, a database is often good enough.
+Here is the deal: For simple data storage and retrieval, a database is good enough.
 Databases have been around for decades, are very robust, and widely available.
 If your data is already in a database (or it's trivial to get it there), then the database should be your first choice.

 If you cannot directly access the database or are concerned about adding another workload to it, then DataSQRL makes it easy to set up your data service on separate infrastructure with that database as the source.